-FARM.
-The land used to grow flowers for this season is leased from Prairie Fruits Farm & Creamery at 4410 N Lincoln Ave, Champaign, IL 61822.
-We grow quite a bit on a small plot of land (less than a quarter acre!)
-Our method of farming is a marriage of organic gardening and experimenting in more integrated styles of cultivating crops and permaculture.
+LAND.
+Delight leases land from the incredible farmers at Prairie Fruits Farm & Creamery at 4410 N Lincoln Ave, Champaign, IL 61822.
+We grow quite a bit on a small plot of Earth.
+Our method of farming is a marriage of organic gardening and experimenting in more integrated styles of cultivating crops and permaculture.Our flowers provide habitat for pollinators, and help combat the detrimental practices of the conventional flower industry.
 We think of this farm as just one part of a many tiered system of human, animal, and plant ecology.
-We’ve been a flower farm using the CSA model since 2011.

 HOLLY.
 Holly Monet Curia has a love for nature, the simple life, yoga, cooking, and the arts.
 Holly has traveled to live on and learn from organic farms around the world and has spent the last several years endeavoring into the world of urban farming here in Urbana with chickens, permaculture gardening, rainwater collection, and making compost.
 Holly finds her greatest joys in discovering the gifts of the natural world and how we as humans can be a part of it in our daily lives.
 Holly is overjoyed to be joining Maggie and Liz again this year for Delight.
 For her, flowers represent beauty, growth, patience, and enlightenment.